 - The Office for Science and Society addresses the chemistry of everyday life through courses and the media.

-- The McGill University Chemistry Undergraduate Society is a student-run organization that represents McGill's Chemistry Undergraduates and organizes various social and academic events for students through out the school year.
-Visit the M.U.C.U.S. website today!
+- The Chemistry Undergraduate Student Society is a student-run organization that represents McGill's Chemistry Undergraduates and organizes various social and academic events for students through out the school year.
+Visit the CUSS website today!

 Calendar entry for Chemistry - see online calendar